ColoredCow/civicrm/README.md

 #### Export and import CiviCRM Setting

-## For Export
+## Export Instructions

+1. Navigate to the project directory in your terminal.
-1. Hit the below command on the terminal inside the project directory to export the current CiviCRM Setting
+2. Execute the following command to export the current CiviCRM settings:
    ```
    ./bin/export_civicrm.sh
    ```
-2. A new zip will generate for example `wp-content/civi-exports/1717416031-export.zip`
+2. A new ZIP file will be generated, for example: `wp-content/civi-exports/1717416031-export.zip`.
-3. Push the generated zip file into the github
+3. Push the generated ZIP file to GitHub.

-## For Import
+## Import Instructions

-1. Take the lastest pull form the github and then hit the below command
+1. Pull the latest changes from GitHub.
+2. Execute the following command to import the CiviCRM settings:
    ```
    ./bin/import_civicrm.sh
    ```